 Thai Alphabet Chart: All 44 Consonants & 3 Classes

 Thai has 44 consonant letters divided into three classes: high, mid, and low.
-These classes are not arbitrary groupings -- they control which of the 5 Thai tones a syllable produces.
+These classes are not arbitrary groupings — the class of a syllable's initial consonant helps set which of the 5 tones the Thai language gives it.
 Learn the class system, and you can predict the tone of any Thai word you read.

-The Thai alphabet has 44 consonants in 3 classes: Middle (9), High (11), and Low (24).
+The full Thai alphabet has 44 consonants in 3 classes: Middle (9), High (11), and Low (24).
+Alongside 32 vowel forms and 4 tone marks, these Thai letters are the characters you'll meet on every sign and menu.
 Each class produces different default tones.
 Middle class consonants give a mid tone in live syllables, High class gives a rising tone, and Low class gives a mid tone.
 Tone marks, vowel length, and syllable type (live vs. dead) interact with these classes to produce all 5 Thai tones.

 Middle Class Consonants (9)